hintron/slurm-meson/meson/notes.md

 use both libcommon and libslurm functions."

 I don't get what this means...
 Isn't libcommon in libslurm? libslurmhelper sounds exactly like libslurmfull.
-It sounds like slibslurmfull was made without realizing that libslurmhelper was the same thing.
+It sounds like libslurmfull was made without realizing that libslurmhelper was the same thing.

 From _src/api/Makefile.am_: